 Majuli Island, Assam

 Though a fairly known destination in Assam, Majuli Island still remains fairly offbeat.
-And it is there, it has always remained among my top 10 holiday destinations in India.
+And it is that’s why it has always remained one of the best places to visit in India for me.

-By definition, Majuli Island is the largest river island in the world with mentions in Guinness Book of World Records.
+By definition, Majuli Island is the largest river island in the world with mentions in Guinness Book of World Records (though there are claims that it may disappear because of constant soil erosion).
 It is located in Brahmaputra River and has an area of 352 square kilometres — almost half the size of Bangalore.
 To reach Majuli Island, you take a bus/taxi/train to Jorhat followed by half-an-hour ferry ride.

 The first time I visited Majuli Island, it was in 2015, before I even started blogging.
 And since then, I’ve been there thrice.
 People in Majuli are so friendly that I’ve made some lifelong friends there.
 Other than Assamese, you will find tribal Mishing people who are believed to have migrated from southeast Asian countries like Laos and Cambodia.